 Call B-Hope Today

 Many people who struggle with heroin addiction often fear treatment because of the physical and psychological withdrawal symptoms associated with the drug.
 Heroin withdrawal symptoms can be formidable, but help is a phone call away.
-The treatment professionals at B-Hope can help you beat your addiction to heroin once and for all.
+The treatment professionals at Bridges of Hope can help you beat your addiction to heroin once and for all.

 Our detox and treatment programs are effective, proven to work, and can be tailored to meet your individual needs.
 We will work with you every step of the way in helping you achieve your goal of lifelong recovery.
 Don’t let heroin addiction drag you under; call B-Hope toll free today.
 The first step to lasting sobriety begins right now,